Worms in Cats

 • Worm eggs are too small to be seen by the naked eye but can be tested for in a laboratory (poo sample).

-• Eating a foreign object (like a toy or string!) - This can then get stuck, causing vomiting and diarrhoea and then further, more dangerous complications
+• Foreign Objects: Sometimes, symptoms that look like worms can be caused by foreign objects like a toy or string.
+If cats eat these items, they can then get stuck, causing vomiting and diarrhoea and then further, more dangerous complications.

-• Vomiting, diarrhoea and weight loss are very common signs of lots of different diseases.
-Which is why it is important that your pet is seen and given a though examination and investigations as necessary.
+• Vomiting, Diarrhoea, and Weight Loss: These are very common signs of lots of different diseases, which is why it is important that your pet is seen and given a though examination and investigations as necessary.

-• In most cases is very simple with either a tablet or a paste that you can give to your cat at home.
+In most cases, treatment is very simple, involving either a tablet or a paste that you can give to your cat at home.

-• Very young kittens, with very high numbers of worms can be very poorly and may need extra support and aftercare, but thankfully it is less common for us to see these cases.
+• Very young kittens with very high numbers of worms can sometimes do very poorly and may need extra support and aftercare, but thankfully it is less common for us to see these cases.

-• Routine worming for all cats, how regularly you give the medication depends on the product we use.
+• Routine worming is essential for all cats.
+How regularly you give the medication depends on the product we use.